Exploring the Mashaer

 Masjid Namirah

 One of the largest mosques in the world, Masjid Namirah sits on the plain of Arafat.
 The Prophet ﷺ delivered his Farewell Sermon near this site.
 The mosque straddles the boundary of Arafat — part inside, part outside — a deliberate architectural detail.
-Note: Masjid Namirah is closed outside of Hajj season, but you can still view the exterior and appreciate its enormous scale from outside.
+Note: the interior is only open during Hajj season, but outside of Hajj you can visit the grounds and prayer mats are usually available outside for those who want to pray.

 Plain of Arafat